CIS corridor into the US

 • Sanctions, OFAC, capital-origin, and Russian-origin compliance must be cleared by counsel before commercial launch.
 If unaddressed, the American buyer hears the questions in the back of the room and slows the conversation regardless of the commercial work.

 The underlying business is real.
-The commercial surface needs a US-shaped layer the buyer can read in twenty seconds.
+The website, deck, and sales material needs a US-shaped layer the buyer can read in twenty seconds.
 The fix is architectural, not cosmetic.

 How engagements start